 A key responsibility of all staff involved in testing is to ensure students are actively monitored during testing and do their own work.
 Work with your test administrators to ensure students don't use internet-connected devices, such as cell phones, while testing.
 Follow your state's test security policies and, whenever possible, have students leave personal devices outside the testing room.
 The use of unapproved devices during testing or the submission of copied or plagiarized responses can result in student scores being invalidated.

 Resources for Test Coordinators

-In addition to this manual, there are some key resources to review and understand before ACCESS for ELLs testing begins:
+In addition to this manual, there are a variety of resources that you can explore before ACCESS for ELLs testing begins.

 The ACCESS for ELLs Checklist